How To Understand Buy-Sell Agreements

 An owner’s agreement is always a good idea as part of a partial transfer.
 This type of agreement protects a buyer and seller from the result of being partners with an ex-spouse who acquires an interest in the business in a divorce, a creditor who forecloses on an interest in the business, or an heir who inherits an interest in the company.
 It can untangle messy business situations.

-But an asset purchase agreement without terms stating that the buyer isn’t assuming any obligations of the seller—except those specifically stated in the purchase agreement—can expose the buyer to unnecessary liability.
-Further, a buyer who fails to act consistently with the statement that he or she isn’t assuming liabilities can mean successor liability in an asset transfer.
-Successor liability can occur when the buyer acts like the successor of the seller’s business.
+But an asset purchase agreement without specific terms can expose the buyer to unnecessary liability.
+It should state that the buyer isn’t assuming any obligations of the seller—except those specifically stated in the purchase agreement.
+Furthermore, a buyer who fails to act consistently with the statement that they are not assuming liabilities may be held liable as a successor in an asset transfer.
+Successor liability can arise when the buyer assumes the seller’s business.

-One mistake that buyers frequently make is seeing themselves as buying the whole operation when in fact they’re purchasing just the assets.
-If “only assets” are purchased, the buyer will need to modify his or her approach so the business doesn’t appear to be a continuation of the seller’s operation.
+One mistake that buyers frequently make is seeing themselves as buying the whole operation when they’re purchasing just the assets.
+If “only assets” are purchased, the buyer will need to modify their approach.
+This is so the business doesn’t appear to be a continuation of the seller’s operation.

-Another mistake is when a buyer tries to make a smooth transition and provides a benefit to employees that they received from the seller—like seniority or vacation pay.
-Agreeing to continue even one of the seller’s employment obligations can create successor liability because it implies an agreement to assume the liability.
+Another mistake is when a buyer tries to make a smooth transition and provides benefits to employees that they received from the seller, such as seniority or vacation pay.
+Agreeing to continue even one of the seller’s employment obligations can create successor liability.
+This is because it implies an agreement to assume the liability.
 Instead, a buyer should consider terminating the employees and re-hiring them with new employment terms.
-Even if the policies end up the same as the seller’s, it can protect the buyer from assuming the seller’s employment liability, provided he or she doesn’t agree to assume the seller’s obligations as to any established policy of the seller.
+Even if the policies end up the same as the seller’s, this can protect the buyer from assuming the seller’s employment liability.
+This is provided they do not agree to assume the seller’s obligations as to any established policy of the seller.

 In the past, buyers would receive salary histories from sellers for their employees.
-However, under new California law that went into effect January 1, 2017, requesting individual salary history on employees could result in a claim of wage discrimination against the buyer by the seller’s employees.
-Instead, ask prospective employees what they want for compensation.
-In your conversation, you can also ask for their rationale, and if they tell you their prior salary without your asking, it’s permissible as long as you don’t base their pay on their salary history.
+However, under a new California law that took effect on January 1, 2017, requesting an employee’s salary history could result in a claim of wage discrimination against the employer by the employee’s coworkers.
+Instead, ask prospective employees what they are looking for in compensation.
+In your conversation, you can also ask for their rationale.
+If they tell you their prior salary without your asking, it’s permissible as long as you don’t base their pay on their salary history.

-You should keep record of the reason for the salary decision and make sure it’s not based on salary history.
+You should keep a record of the reason for the salary decision.
+Ensure it’s not based solely on salary history.

 Partner with a Business Expert in Sacramento

-Sacramento business advisor Andrew Rogerson specializes in helping business owners sell their business.
-This includes a business valuation, creating a marketing strategy, and handling all phases of the transaction including third-party lending, due diligence and escrow.
+California business advisor Andrew Rogerson specializes in helping business owners sell their businesses.
+This includes a business valuation.
+It also involves creating a marketing strategy and handling all phases of the transaction.
+This includes third-party lending, due diligence, and escrow.